11 Best lenses for Nikon d3100: (2023 Guide & Reviews)

 The HSM allows images with great detail and low noise – even at high ISO speeds.

-It’s lightweight and has excellent handling for various shooting styles, including street photography or candid portraits of friends & family.
-You get everything you want out of this new addition to the lineup!
+It’s lightweight and easy to handle for various shooting styles, including street photography or candid portraits of friends and family.
+This new addition to the lineup gives you everything you want!

 Conclusion: